radius-project/radius/docs/content/platforms/local/index.md

 With a Radius local environment you can run your applications on your machine without the need for an Azure subscription or remote Kubernetes cluster.
 This makes it easy to develop applications and try them out without waiting for a full deployment to the cloud.

+Try one out as part of the [local dev guide]({{< ref run-locally >}}):

+{{< button text="💻 Local dev guide" page="run-locally" color="success" newtab="true" >}}

 ## Features

 ### Managed cluster runtime

 A Radius local environment automatically creates a local Kubernetes cluster for you on top of Docker, making it easy to get up and running with an application runtime.
+This removes the need to manually setup and maintain a Kubernetes cluster.

 Use [`rad env init dev`]({{< ref rad_env_init_dev>}}) to create an environment.